kblok/kblok.github.io/_posts/2019-06-10-puppeteer-sharp-monthly-2019-jun.md

 permalink: /blog/puppeteer-sharp-monthly-jun-2019
 ---

 May was a month full of releases.
 We shipped [v1.15](https://github.com/kblok/puppeteer-sharp/releases/tag/v1.15), [v1.16](https://github.com/kblok/puppeteer-sharp/releases/tag/v1.16), [v1.17](https://github.com/kblok/puppeteer-sharp/releases/tag/v1.17) and a small [v1.17.1](https://github.com/kblok/puppeteer-sharp/releases/tag/v1.17.1).
 Ok, this was really short.
 Let me compensate that with a puppeteer gif.

 ![Puppeteer](https://media2.giphy.com/media/l2QE4vQGIiwMzszh6/giphy.gif?cid=790b76115cfe432b3448756749c600bb&rid=giphy.gif)

 # What's next

 I want to prepare some examples using Azure Functions.
 We have a lot of questions related to Puppeteer in Azure.
-So I think this will be valued by the community.
+So I think this will be really valued by the community.

 # Activity